gilesp1729/LoftyCAD/README.md

 In particular, it will:
 - Retain the identity of 3D shapes, do not merge irreversibly with others
 - Produce a single triangle mesh from merged objects, using CSG operations (union, intersection, difference)
-- Not produce non-manifold triangle meshes requiring repairs (OK, some apps complain, but I've never seen on fail to slice)
+- Not produce non-manifold triangle meshes requiring repairs (OK, some apps complain, but I've never seen one fail to slice)
-- Write STL files directly
+- Write STL and other triangle mesh files directly

 # Interface
 - Sketch-up-like (draw a 2D face followed by extrusion)